Zheng Li, a UW Bioengineering doctoral student, won the “People’s Choice Award” in the UW’s first-ever Three-Minute Thesis competition May 15.

 UW Bioengineering’s Eric Chudler and his UW team won a 2017 Northwest Regional Emmy Award for the program, “BrainWorks: Exercise and the Brain.”

-In this issue: Innovation and Impact | Student Highlights | Alumni Highlights | Community Highlights | Featured Publications Have [...]
+In this issue: Innovation and Impact | Trainee Highlights | Alumni Highlights | Community Highlights | Featured Publications Have [...]

 UW Bioengineering’s Jasmine Fuerte-Stone is one of the first three STARS students graduating with engineering degrees.
 She completed the five-year program in just four years.

 UW Bioengineering seeks to create global health learning and research partnerships in developing countries.
 Fact-finding visits include Bangladesh, Peru and Nepal.